mcosovic/JuliaGrid.jl/docs/src/manual/acPowerFlow.md

 print(system.bus.label, analysis.voltage.magnitude, analysis.voltage.angle)
 ```

 Consequently, the iteration begins with a fixed set of voltage magnitude values that remain constant throughout the iteration process.
-The remaining values are initialized as part of the "flat start" approach.
+The remaining values are initialized as part of the flat start approach.

 ---